matematiflo/SumsOfSquares/SumSq/Defs.md

 ## Definition by pattern matching

 Let `R` be a type.
-As soon as `R` is endowed with an addition function and a square function, we can define sums of squares as a function `SumSq` going from `List R` to `R`.
+As soon as `R` is endowed with an addition function, a zero and a square function, we can define sums of squares as a function `SumSq` going from `List R` to `R`.
 However, in what follows, we will restrict to the case when `R` is a semiring.

 Recall that `List R` is the type defined inductively and recursively by